CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 **Describe a few ways in which we measure the masses of these different types of systems.**
 1. [[Galaxy clusters#Galaxy cluster|Galaxy clusters]]
    - [[Lensing#Weak lensing|Weak lensing]] for total mass measurements (can strong lensing also constrain mass?)
-   - Scaling relations from X-ray measurements or SZ-effect measurements
+   - Scaling relations from X-ray measurements (see Geoffrey's notes 165) or SZ-effect measurements
    - Assume [[Stellar structure equations#Hydrostatic equilibrium|hydrostatic equilibrium]] of [[Cluster media#ICM|ICM]] and obtain mass from measurements of density and temperature (both from X-ray).
 If we have density why cant we get mass?

 2. [[Galaxies#Galaxy|Galaxies]]